akto-api-security/tests-library/remediation/PYTHON_FLASK_SEC_OPEN_REDIRECT.md

 By taking control of the redirection mechanism in your application, you can mitigate the risk of Python Flask-Security Open Redirect Vulnerability.

 NOTE: Always check `next` request parameter to ensure the redirection URL is safe.

-### Step 3: Regular Code Audit and Update
-Implementing a regular code audit process to find any potential open redirect is critically important.
-The code should be updated as per new security standards and tested regularly.